-As the Proposed Order notes, the capital requirements for EU nonbank SDs are significantly different from those adopted by the CFTC for U.S. nonbank SD entities.
-While the CFTC's Bank-Based Capital Approach and the EU's capital rules for nonbank SDs are both based on the Basel framework for bank capital, there are important differences.
+As the Proposed Order notes, the capital requirements for PRA-designated UK nonbank SDs are significantly different from those adopted by the CFTC for U.S. nonbank SD entities.
+While the CFTC's Bank-Based Capital Approach and the UK PRA's capital rules for nonbank SDs are both based on the Basel framework for bank capital, there are important differences.
 These differences are manifested in the distinct definitions of capital adopted by the two regulatory regimes, as well as their different approaches to ensuring adequate levels of capital based on risk.

-The Proposed Order relies in part on the fact that the CFTC and EU capital requirements for nonbank SDs are both consistent with the Basel framework.
+The Proposed Order relies in part on the fact that the CFTC and UK PRA capital requirements for nonbank SDs are both consistent with the Basel framework.
 By way of explanation, the CFTC capital rules for nonbank SDs allow for three separate capital approaches: the Tangible Net Worth Approach, the Net Liquid Assets Capital Approach, or the Bank-Based Capital Approach.
-23 The Bank-Based Capital Approach is based on capital requirements set by the Federal Reserve Board of Governors for bank holding companies and is also consistent with the international framework for capital developed by the Basel Committee on Banking Supervision ("Basel").
-24 For purposes of analyzing the EU's capital requirements for EU nonbank SDs, the CFTC compares the EU regulatory regime with the CFTC's Bank-Based Capital Approach because the EU requirements are also based on the Basel framework, and EU nonbank SDs are "subject to the current bank-based capital approach of the EU capital rules."
-25
+The Bank-Based Capital Approach is based on capital requirements set by the Federal Reserve Board of Governors for bank holding companies and is also consistent with the international framework for capital developed by the Basel Committee on Banking Supervision ("Basel").
+For purposes of analyzing the UK PRA's capital requirements for PRA-designated UK nonbank SDs, the CFTC compares the UK PRA's regulatory regime with the CFTC's Bank-Based Capital Approach because the UK PRA requirements are also based on the Basel framework, and PRA-designated UK nonbank SDs are "subject to the current bank-based capital approach of the UK PRA capital rules."